 As Logan’s condition deteriorated, he spent more time at the children’s hospital in Indianapolis, where geneticist Luis Escobar, like Connerly, didn’t think he was examining a shaken baby.
 “Any child that has seizures, I think first of a metabolic disorder,” Escobar says.
 But tests for the most common gene defects all came back negative, and soon Escobar was answering calls from social workers checking up on abuse reports filed by others at the hospital.
 No, he told them, this was not abuse, although he still couldn’t say what was at the root of the child’s problems.

-Then Logan, bald up to that point, began to grow hair, kinky-curly hair.
+Then Logan, bald from birth, began to grow hair, kinky-curly hair.
 “Kinky-hair syndrome” is an informal name for Menkes disease, which Escobar describes as “very rare but so distinctive.”
 Logan tested positive for Menkes and Escobar contacted authorities in Darke County, suggesting they sample Daniel’s blood.
 When Daniel was found to share the disorder, the original doctors submitted their opinion that Daniel was likely “a Menkes patient who was also abused.”
 Skeptical of that diagnosis, the DA closed the case.

 Through tremendous personal resilience and unique circumstances, Tammy and Daniel are now living quietly in Indiana, near the Ohio border, raising two sons who have both tested negative for Menkes.
 Her older children are forever lost to her: the adoptions are final and attempted contact is forbidden.
 I was able to find Tammy because she’d joined an online Menkes support group, using her real name.
 She was not hiding from the accusations nor letting them define her: She was reaching out to the community she felt part of, parents of children with Menkes.
 She mourns her losses, but she chooses not to focus on the system failure that tore her children from her and for six years branded her publicly as a child-abuser.